 I have been working as a violinist since 1982.

-You can see and hear me play every Thursday at The New Inn, Market Place, Buxton, from 9pm, and on Sundays from 2.30 at Number Thirteen on Market St.
+You can see and hear me play every Thursday at The Cheshire Cheese, Market Place, Buxton, from 9pm, and on Sundays from 1.30 at 53 Degrees North on Hall Bank.

 I play jazz mainly: the usual canon of standards that most post-bop jazzers draw from, for example, great ballads like "Body and Soul", or "My One and Only Love".

 You could hear medium swingers, such as "All the Things You Are", "Sweet Lorraine" or "Stella by Starlight

 More "up" tunes might include "Have you met Miss Jones?, or post-bop classics like "Joyspring".
 I might do some Charlie Parker material, not often heard on violin.
 There are various blues, as well.

 There always have to be some Latin tunes, maybe by A. C. Jobim, or even something more Cuban, like "Oye Como Va".

 I also like to add a few jazz originals that have become standards, like "A Night in Tunisia", "Recordame" or "Spain".

 Then there are the tunes that not many other people play, "Joy" by Gerry Niewood